davidpots/playsongnotes/_lessons/105 [Radiohead] High and Dry.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2kMdMlChgpM?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson, I'll teach you how to play "High and Dry" by Radiohead, complete with chords and intro tabs.
+This song is from the 1995 album "The Bends," which personally is my favorite Radiohead album.
+I'll show you two different ways to play the intro riff – one on the higher frets (thicker strings), and another on the lower frets (thinner strings).
+I'm not sure which is the way Radiohead actually plays it – but to my ear, they both sound valid.
+Otherwise, the song uses only 3 chords in a single progression that repeats for the entire song.
+I hope you enjoy!

 ## Lyrics w/ chords